jonrutter/blogr-demo/README.md

 ## Description

+The site is a demo landing page for Blogr, a fictitious blogging platform company.
 I built this project as part of FrontEnd Mentor's front-end challenges.
-The site is a demo landing page for a fictitious blogging platform company, Blogr.

 ![Preview of the Blogr Landing Page project](./github/preview-main.png)